ezrahall/Comp4350/documentation/Project/CodingStyles.md

 ## Spacing

-  - Always include no space in your self-closing tag.
+  - Always include no space in the closing tag.

     ```jsx
     // good